 When Moses came down from the mountain, the immediate penalty was the death of 3000 people, who were killed at Moses' command by God's instructions.
-The next day Moses, again, went up into Mount Sinai and addressed God, saving:
+The next day Moses, again, went up into Mount Sinai and addressed God, saying:

-- "Oh, this people have sinned a great sin, and have made them gods of gold.
-Yet now, if thou wilt forgive their sin; and if not, blot me, I pray thee, out of thy book which thou hast written" (Exodus 32:31b-32). - God replied with a crucial judicial principle: "Whosoever hath sinned against me, him will I blot out of my book" (Exodus 32:33).
+"Oh, this people have sinned a great sin, and have made them gods of gold.
+Yet now, if thou wilt forgive their sin; and if not, blot me, I pray thee, out of thy book which thou hast written" (Exodus 32:31b-32).